 Valeriu Ungureanu has been using Mathematica in education and research since the early 2000s.
-He has used the power of Mathematica to represent the sets of equilibria in a series of game theory problems.
+He has used the power of the Wolfram Language to represent the sets of equilibria in a series of game theory problems.
 Some of the results are published on the Wolfram Demonstrations Project.

 Moldova State University, Republic of Moldova